-- Reviewers hold responsibility to objective in their judgments; have no conflict of interest with respect to research, with respect to the authors and/or with respect to the research funders; point out relevant published work which is not yet cited by the author(s); and treat the reviewed articles confidentially.
+- Reviewers hold the responsibility for objective in their judgments; have no conflict of interest with respect to research, with respect to the authors and/or with respect to the research funders; point out relevant published work which is not yet cited by the author(s), and treat the reviewed articles confidentially.

 4. Responsibilities of Editors

-- Editors hold full authority to reject/accept an article; only accept a paper when reasonably certain; promote publication of correction or retraction when errors are found; preserve anonymity of reviewers; and have no conflict of interest with respect to articles they reject/accept.
+- Editors hold full authority to reject/accept an article; only accept a paper when reasonably certain; promote the publication of correction or retraction when errors are found; preserve the anonymity of reviewers, and have no conflict of interest with respect to articles they reject/accept.